saikiranpi/Load-Test/README.md

 - In the Linux terminal, create a script file called ddostest.sh.
 Then paste the bash script code below into it on your local PC.

-Note: Replace the website address below “http://cmakkaya-test-ALB-for-WAF-173332589.us-east-1.elb.amazonaws.com/” with your own website address or Load Balancer’s endpoint where we are going to run the load testing.